 Wineries are fairly new to this part of Southern Arizona.
 Each winery creates several varietals each year, most of which don’t taste at all like the excellent wines we get from California, Oregon, France, Argentina, Chile, or New Zealand.
 This is not to say Sonoita & Elgin wines are not as good.
 It is simply to say they taste different.
 The climate, soil, and water here are different, so the grapes grown in this region produce unique flavors.

 Personally, we have tasted many good wines from this region and regularly buy a case or two.

 Visitors by the thousands come here in tour buses, shuttle vans, and limos.
-The advantage over driving your own car is you don’t have to be the designated driver and are free to sample all the wine you want.
+The advantage of not driving your own car is you don’t have to be the designated driver and are free to sample all the wine you want.
 For a great winery tour or any other tour , visit ReisenArizona.com and tell Michael we sent you!

 Most of the folks who own & operate these small wineries are hard-working farmers and creative winemakers.
 We don’t know anyone who has gone wine tasting down here who didn’t have a fine day trip experience.
 Keep an eye out for pronghorn deer!